elenderg/PAL-1000/instruções de compilação.md

 `To add the deallocate routine for a type:`
 `If the type is nil, exit.`
 `If the compiler's abort flag is set, exit.`
-`If the type cannot be reduced to "pointer", exit.` `If the type's target type is nil, exit.`
+`If the type cannot be reduced to "_pointer", exit.` `If the type's target type is nil, exit.`
 `Add a routine to the routines given nil.`
-`Append "deallocate a " then the type's name to the routine's header string.` `Append "if the " then the type's name then " is nil, exit. " to the routine's body string.` `If the type's target type should be finalized, append "~finalize the " then the type's name then "'s target. " to the routine's body string.`
+`Append "_deallocate a "_ then the type's name to the routine's header string.` `Append "_if the "_ then the type's name then "_ is nil, exit. "_ to the routine's body string.` `If the type's target type should be finalized, append "_~finalize the "_ then the type's name then "_'s target. "_ to the routine's body string.`
-`Append "unassign the " then the type's name then "." to the routine's body string.` `Slap the routine's routine header on the routine's header string.` `Slap the routine's routine body on the routine's body string.` `Compile the header of the routine.`
+`Append "_unassign the "_ then the type's name then "_._" to the routine's body string.` `Slap the routine's routine header on the routine's header string.` `Slap the routine's routine body on the routine's body string.` `Compile the header of the routine.`